“My first payday loan was £100 for a night out. 5 years later I was in £26k of debt”

 However, while not every lender agreed to cooperate with Danny, he still saw the process as a positive one.

-Since then Danny has slowly but surely been chipping away at his debts, and he aims to be debt-free by 30.
+Since then Danny has slowly but surely been chipping away at his debts.
+When we spoke to him, he was aiming to be debt-free by 30.

 Alternatives to payday loans

-Despite the dangers of payday loans being so well publicised, the unfortunate reality is that, for many people, they can seem like the only option.
+Despite the dangers of payday loans being so well-publicised, the unfortunate reality is that they can seem like the only option for many people.

 Think twice, then think for a third time.